Blog

 Developing Playground Project Plans

-Choosing the equipment for your playground is just the first step of your planning process.
 The next step is to figure out how to put that equipment together in a way that makes sense for your particular needs and that works with your budget.
 Usually, it’s a good idea to enlist the help of a playground design expert at this stage to help you decide which options are best for you.

 A design expert can help bring your playground to life, by taking your sketch or idea and transforming it into a full-fledged playground.
-When putting together a children’s playground plan, are a few components your design expert might consider during the planning process:
+When putting together a children’s playground plan, there are a few components your design expert might consider during the planning process:

-• Type of materials to use.
-Usually, wood isn’t used at all, since wood cracks and wears quickly.
+• Type of materials to use: Usually, wood isn’t used at all, since wood cracks and wears quickly.
 Metal is also often avoided.
 The type of material that is best for your playground might depend on where you live and the conditions of your climate.

-• Style of the playground.
-Some playgrounds are bright and eye-catching, while others blend in with the landscaping around them.
+• Style of the playground: Some playgrounds are bright and eye-catching, while others blend in with the landscaping around them.
 Some have distinct themes, such as fire trucks or outer space, while others are meant to appeal to a modern aesthetic.
 Your design expert can help you determine the best overall style to use.

 Preparing the Site for Installation